1984 NASCAR Winston Cup Series: Daytona 500

-Cale Yarborough completed a lap of 201.848 mph (324.828 km/h), officially breaking the 200 mph barrier at Daytona.
+The 26th running of the Daytona 500 was run on February 19 at Daytona International Speedway.
+Cale Yarborough completed a lap of 201.848 mph (324.828 km/h) to win the pole, officially breaking the 200 mph barrier at Daytona.
 He drafted past Darrell Waltrip on the final lap, winning for the second year in a row, and fourth time in his career.
-Richard Petty, making his debut with Curb Racing, stormed from 34th to lead over 20 laps before a camshaft broke.